| CMA advertisers help keep this site free! Learn more |

 Dave Maurer

 Dave has been actively involved in the Christian music industry since 1983.
 He has worked as a radio station disk jockey, a concert promoter, an artist manager, and in a music marketing company.
-Now he works as an accountant in a non-music field, but Christian music is still a passion.
-Dave lives in Newberg, OR with his wife in their newly purchased home!
-Dave has an eclectic music taste, but really enjoys music from the 80s, particularly Steve Taylor, Phil Keaggy, PFR, and Randy Stonehill.
+Now he works as a business consultant and trainer at a software company for the Audio Video industry, but Christian music is still a passion.
+Dave lives in Salem, OR with his wife, Jen.
+Dave has an eclectic music taste, illustrated by more than 3,000 records and CDs in his collection, but really enjoys music from the 80s, particularly DeGarmo & KeySteve Taylor, Phil Keaggy, PFR, and Randy Stonehill

-For nearly three years, every page on the Archive was hand coded, every link, every image.
-This was very time consuming.
+For nearly three years, every page on the Archive was hand-coded, every link, every image.
+This was very time-consuming.
 So Dave hired Matt Butcher to write a custom database to ease the entry of content.
 Version 2.0 was born in 2002.

 After another year of work, CMA V3.0 was born, utilizing the modular Drupal engine.
 Josh McKenney was hired to help transfer data and basic functionality from the original custom database, but the site remained relatively unchanged in operation.